Static to Dynamic Correlation Clustering: Dynamic Local Search

 \subsection{Iterated-flipping local search}

 In this section, we introduce a slightly different version of the iterated-flipping local search algorithm in $\cite{CLMTYZ24}$.
 The algorithm takes a preclustering $(\mathcal{C},D)$ as input, and when we talk about a cluster or a clustering, we always assume they respect the preclustering.
-Combining with our new implementation of the local search procedure in \cref{sec:local-search-implementation}, it can be turned into a dynamic algorithm by our dynamic protocol in \cref{sec:dynamic-framework}.
+Combining with our new implementation of the local search procedure in \cref{sec:local-search-implementation}, we will get a running time of $O(|D|)$ and then it can be turned into a dynamic algorithm by our dynamic protocol in \cref{sec:dynamic-framework}.

 \begin{definition} Let $D$ be the symmetric difference (in the input of the iterated-flipping local search) and $\mathcal{C}^*$ be the current optimal clustering.
 For any constant $\eps$, we say a clustering $\mathcal{C}$ is a \emph{$\eps$-good local optimum (with respect to $D$)} if